Displaced Communities

 Latvia (6%) and 34,500 in Estonia (3.5%) (Latvijas Instituts,

 Eesti Instituut).
-That this small minority owned virtually
+That this small minourity owned virtually

 all of the land of the Baltic was greatly despised by the